 Finish with an oil.

-Since we’re no longer using conditioner, we must find another way to add some extra moisture.
-Oil to the rescue.
-You can really use whichever kind works for you: avocado, coconut, argan, jojoba, almond, apricot.
-Just make sure it doesn’t contain any unnatural additives.
+Since we’re no longer using conditioner, we should consider another way to incorporate moisture.
+Oil to the rescue!
+The choice is up to you and your personal preferences: avocado, coconut, argan, jojoba, almond, apricot… Steer clear of unnatural additives.

 Use a natural dry shampoo.

-One of the reasons I love washing with castile soap is that I don’t have to wash my hair as often as I used to.
+One of the reasons I love washing with castile soap is — I don’t have to wash my hair as often as I used to.
 All I need is a little dry shampoo to keep it looking fresh.
-I often use pure arrowroot flour with nothing else — learn more about making your own dry shampoo here!

 Be open to experimentation.

 Going all natural with hair care is not an easy feat.
 Be open to experimenting with different ingredients, different brands and different ratios – and most importantly, do it all with love.
-Remember why you decided to do this to begin with: you care about yourself deeply, and you deserve to look and feel like the beautiful goddess you are.
+Remember why you decided to do this to begin with: because you care!
+About the environment, and about yourself.

 + All FP Beauty + Wellness here!